 Since I last wrote about The Passion Economy I’ve been thinking about new ideas for underserved sectors within passion economy marketplaces that are ripe for disruption.
 I’ll cover them in more detail later in this article.

 But first, we’ve already seen makers of different crafts sell and gain a following on a range of passion economy platforms.
-Here are just a few examples:
+I’ll start with a few examples.